All These People Are Vampires - Building the Contra-Economy llms.txt

 In After the Internet7, Tiziana Terranova introduces a crucial concept for understanding how Extraction Capitalism evolved in the digital age: the Corporate Platform Complex.
 Her insight is that what we call “the internet” no longer exists for most users - instead, they inhabit a handful of corporate platforms that mediate their digital existence.
 This isn’t just another example of market consolidation - it represents something new: the privatization of social infrastructure itself.

-These platforms originally promised something genuinely novel: what we might call “social ambient awareness” - the ability to maintain passive awareness of our extended social networks without active effort.
+These platforms originally promised something genuinely novel: a kind of social ambient awareness - the ability to maintain passive awareness of our extended social networks without active effort.
 Knowing what old classmates were up to, staying loosely connected with distant friends, feeling part of a broader social fabric - these were real innovations in human social connection.
 But as the Corporate Platform Complex consolidated its power, this social ambient awareness was transformed from a service into a resource to be exploited.
 The digital “town square” became a privately owned space where every interaction could be monitored, monetized, and manipulated.

 Just as Victorian commons were gradually privatized during the Industrial Revolution, our collective social consciousness has been enclosed by corporate platforms.
 The key difference is that while you can still choose to meet friends in a public park, there is no truly public alternative to these digital spaces.
 The network effects that make these platforms valuable - the fact that “everyone is already there” - create a form of social infrastructure that is inherently privatized.
 You can opt out, but only at the cost of disconnecting from crucial streams of modern social life.